awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 1. Close Local Group Policy Editor\.

-1. On the image builder desktop, open Image Assistant and install and configure applications as needed\.
+1. On the image builder desktop, open Image Assistant\.

+1. Follow the necessary steps in Image Assistant to finish creating your image\.
+For more information, see [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.

    The file associations that you configured are applied to the fleet instances and user streaming sessions that are launched from those instances\.